 I don't find a strong signal to project temperature patterns this winter, other than to say, most of the upcoming five months will average up to 1 degree above normal to colder than seasonal climate by 1-2 degrees.

 Valley snowfall is always a challenging call.
-The seven years I am using for a roadmap shows a 60% chance of seeing 1-2 big snow events.
+The seven years I am using for a roadmap shows a 60% chance of seeing one to two big snow events.
 I do feel confident in saying any winter storms this winter will produce mostly snow with little to no ice, meaning the opposite of last January.
 There are no clear signals of any one month showing a heightened chance for snowfall.

-The seven comparison winter seasons I am basing my conclusions on include a mixed bag of no to little snow seasons to a couple of monster snow storms including the 10 inches of snow on the ground on Christmas Day in 2008, which stands as a record to this day.
+The seven comparison winter seasons I am basing my conclusions on include a mixed bag of no to little snow seasons to a couple of monster snowstorms including the 10 inches of snow on the ground on Christmas Day in 2008, which stands as a record to this day.
 The data set also shows the cold Arctic blast of 2013.

 One of my high confidence calls is for a good snowpack year over the Cascades, including Mount Hood.
 Last year got off to a slow start and finished the season at 83% of normal.
-This year, I see a fast start with Mount Hood bases building as early as December 10 after possible Thanksgiving skiing.
+This year, I see a fast start with Mount Hood bases building as early as Dec.
+10 after possible Thanksgiving skiing.
 My Christmas week resort bases show healthy numbers and could be too low.

 As stated, if we get a big winter event, I expect valley snow, not ice.
 Neutral to La Niña winters favor Arctic outbreaks that could produce one cold month with east winds out of the Gorge feeding a snow event as cold Pacific lows push inland.